-This building project was constructed by the Ascot Group.
-We are grateful for the ongoing support of our independent consultant, Mr Michael Cordia (MP Cordia & Associates Pty Ltd) who assisted with planning and preparations for this project and facilitated the site meetings throughout the construction period.
-Thank you also to the staff who played a significant role in planning and project managing this construction project, including Mr Damian Higgins (Principal), Mr Leigh Adcock (Business Manager) and Mr Stephen Nelson (Property Manager).
+We are grateful for the support of our independent consultant, Mr Michael Cordia (MP Cordia & Associates Pty Ltd) who assisted with planning and preparations for this project.
+We also thank Mr Ian Field (Life Design Architecture) for his work in designing this building and assisting in the tender process.
+Thank you also to the staff who continue to play a significant role in planning and project managing this construction project, including Mr Damian Higgins (Principal), Mr Leigh Adcock (Business Manager) and Mr Stephen Nelson (Property Manager).